 2 Reasons for choosing to study the arts

-Why have you chosen this unit?
+Why have you chosen this course?

 It doesn't matter if you wrote down six reasons or whether you listed more, but we hope that you wrote something.
 This may seem a small point, but it is important.
 Learning on your own – without being able to question, or discuss, ideas with others – is a technique that has to be learned; and perhaps the first step towards this is to practise being active in the learning process.
 Distance-learning resources are normally written in ways to encourage you to develop as an independent, reflective learner.
 One of the ways in which this is done is by asking you, the learner, to note down your responses to questions posed in the text.

-So, now let us return to your reasons for choosing this unit.
+So, now let us return to your reasons for choosing this course.
 First, though, you may like to know of some of the reasons given by learners registered with the OU to study the arts and humanities:

 I was good at English and history at school.
 I think I'll enjoy studying them further.